nexxtway/react-rainbow/src/components/Chart/readme.md

 # Horizontal bar chart

 ##### Horizontal bar charts represent the data horizontally.
-It is a good way to present data with long labels that would be hard to display below a vertical bar
+It is a good way to present data with more or long labels that would be difficult to be included in the horizontal axis.

 ```js
 import React from 'react';